 After learning that children in elementary schools in California receive on average 30 minutes to an hour a week of science instruction in school; discovering that many after school science programs were either too expensive or not facilitated effectively; and learning how greatly underrepresented females are in the country’s fastest growing, lucrative industries science, technology, engineering and math (STEM), Tiffany Sprague and Courtenay Carr Heuer, mothers of young daughters decided to do something about it.

 Tiffany and Courtenay want to continue offering girls-only programs to provide this space for those families who desire this unique experience.
-They have plans, however, to expand the program further to add co-educational classes.
+However, SAFG also values its co-educational programs.
 The challenge to close the gender and minority achievement gap is an all hands on deck effort and requires creating a new, balanced dynamic where boys and girls from all backgrounds can flourish alongside each other and have opportunities to collaborate and learn from one another in safe, respectful environment.